tikoflano/bareos/docs/manuals/source/DeveloperGuide/BuildAndTestBareos.rst

 base_dir
    Set this to a common directory where your checked out sources and cmake binary-dir live.
-   Your homedirectoy is probably a good starting point.
+   Your home directoy is probably a good starting point.
    This setting lets ccache ignore the path to files below this ``base_dir``.
    This makes sure you will get a cache hit even if the path to the source files changes. hash_dir